MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

   to permanentDebtAllowedGwei or unbanBelowGwei.

 * `debtThresholdGwei`: Payables higher than this -- in Gwei of MASQ -- will be suggested for payment immediately upon passing the maturityThresholdSec age.
-Payables lower than this can stay unpaid longer.
+Payables less than this can stay unpaid longer.
 Receivables higher than this will be expected to be settled by other Nodes, but will never cause bans until they pass the maturityThresholdSec + paymentGracePeriodSec age.
-Receivables lower than this will survive longer without banning.
+Receivables less than this will survive longer without banning.

 * `maturityThresholdSec`: Large payables can get this old -- in seconds -- before the Accountant's scanner suggests that it be paid.